target/lite-for-jdbc/README.md

 ## DataSource configuration & AutoCommit

-A datasource has a default setting for the autocommit flag which can be configured.
+A dataSource has a default setting for the autocommit flag which can be configured.
 But the individual connections can be modified to change their autocommit flag.
 This will be done if the autocommit flag is set to be incompatible with the ConnectionSession being used. withTransaction requires a connection with autocommit set to false, and withAutoCommit requires a connection with autocommit set to true.